wemitron/hangman647/README.md

 ## Getting Started
 ### Prerequisites
 Python.
+### Installation
+Download milestone_5.py in the main branch.
 ## Usage
-The user is asked to input a single letter at a time, they are given 5 lives to guess the correct word before they are "hanged".
+Run the file and the user is prompted to input a single letter, they are given 5 lives to guess the correct word before they are "hanged".

 ## License
 Licensed under The Unlicense.